Aider-AI/aider/docs/unified-diffs.md

 found 89 suitable files
 and packaged them up as benchmark tasks.
 Each task has a test
-that checks if refactor
+that checks if the refactor
 was performed roughly correctly:

-- The updated source file must parse as valid python, to surface misapplied edits which corrupt the file.
+- The updated source file must parse as valid python, to detect misapplied edits which produce invalid code.
 - The target method must now exist as a top-level function in the file.
 - This new top-level function must contain approximately the same number of AST nodes as the original class method.
 This ensures that GPT didn't elide code and replace it with comments.
 - The original class must still be present in the file, and it must be smaller by about the number of AST nodes in the method which was removed.
 This helps confirm that the method was removed from the class, without other significant modifications.